gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Gene Callahan

 I recently reviewed Robert Nisbet's *The Social Philosophers*.
 This is an important book, first published in 1973.
-But unfortunately it was out of print for many years, until the efforts of editor Luke Sheahan saw a new edition come out this year.
+But unfortunately it was out of print for decades, until the efforts of editor Luke Sheahan saw a new edition come out this year.
 Here I would like to expand upon the insights I gained from Nisbet's book by bringing it into dialogue with another a second image.
 I will begin by summarizing Nisbet's contribution.